ovh/cds/docs/content/docs/components/cdn/_index.md

 ---

 ## What's CDN
 CDN is a service dedicated to receive and store CDS's logs.
-In a near future it will also be able to manage artifacts and cache used by your jobs.
+In a near future, it will also be able to manage artifacts and cache used by your jobs.

-CDN stores the list of all known log or artifact items in a Postgres database and communicate with storage backends to store the content of this items.
+CDN stores the list of all known log or artifact items in a Postgres database and communicates with storage backends to store the contents of those items.
-This backends are call units and there are two types of units in CDN:
+These backends are call units and there are two types of units in CDN:

-* Buffer Unit: to store incoming job's logs and artifact, this units are designed to be fast for read/write operations but with a limited capacity.
+* Buffer unit: To store logs and artifacts of incoming jobs, these units are designed to be fast for read / write operations, but with limited capacity.

 * Storage Unit: to store complete job's logs and artifact.